MuthumbiAlex/Deep-learning-and-optics/README.md

     Change lines 30 and 32 to increase (or decrease) the number of images to be created and saved to file in the script alex_microsphere_13.m

+ 2) FOR macOS...

- 2) Change the location of the file's location to your current directory in the following lines:
+ Change the location of the file's location to your current directory in the following lines:
      - line 234 of microspheres.py script.
 Change that to a directory where you want to save the training information to visualize in tensorboard.
      - line 298 of mnist_mine.py script.
 Change that to your current directory.

+  3) For Windows...
+   Change the location of the file's location to your current directory in the following lines:
+     - line 231 of microspheres.py script.
+Change that to a directory where you want to save the training information to visualize in tensorboard.
+     - line 235 of mnist_mine.py script.
+Change that to your current directory.

-  3) Run the script microspheres.py in cmd or terminal.
+  Run the script microspheres.py in cmd or terminal.

   CREDIT: